 Step 7: Cool and coat.

 Cool the cookies for 10 minutes on the baking tray.
-Prepare a bowl with powdered sugar then coat the cookies in sugar, placing each on a cooling rack.
+Prepare a shallow bowl with powdered sugar then coat the cookies in sugar, placing each on a cooling rack.

 Once you’ve coated all the cookies, let them cool completely on the cooling rack.